Gordon T. Taylor

 (Global Research Projects: 1, 2)

 My research efforts have mainly focused on (i) microbial mediation of biogeochemical process (particularly carbon cycling), (ii) trophic interactions among microorganisms (bacteria, protozoans, algae and viruses), and (iii) microbial biofouling.
 Microbiological and chemical exchange processes across interfaces, such as oxic/anoxic, solid/water and air/water boundaries are particularly fascinating to me.
-I also have abiding interests in cycling of B-vitamins and other micronutrients between producers and consumers as well as oceanographic processes controlling microbial pathogens in the coastal ocean.
+I also have abiding interests in cycling of B-vitamins and other micronutrients between producers and consumers.

-One of my enduring research interests has been the microbial ecology and diagenesis of organic debris as it is transported from sites of production to sites of deposition.
-Flux and decomposition of this material in the ocean has important implications on nutrient cycling, ocean productivity, transport of contaminants, and the ocean's capacity to sequester atmospheric carbon dioxide in its interior (deep water and sediments).
-Microbiological processes are intimately linked to the fate of this carbon.
+Microbial ecology and diagenesis of organic debris as it transits from sites of production to sites of deposition are enduring central research interests.
+Flux and decomposition of this material in the ocean have important implications on nutrient cycling, ocean productivity, transport of contaminants, and the ocean's capacity to sequester atmospheric carbon dioxide in its interior (the biological carbon pump).
+Microbiological processes are intimately linked to the fate of this carbon and are responsive to climatic changes.
 As founding members of the NSF-funded CARIACO Ocean Time Series Program, our research has improved understanding of current carbon cycling dynamics in the southern Caribbean Sea on the continental margin of Venezuela.
-Our results are being used to better interpret ocean conditions and climate in the geologic past in order to better predict the future.
-To learn more about this program, visit its website (http://www.imars.marine.usf.edu/CAR/) or refer to some of the publications listed below.
+For example, our studies have documented a >1°C rise in sea surface temperatures, declines in upwelling, nutrient supply, plankton productivity and pH as well as an ecosystem state change between 1995 and 2011 (Taylor et al. 2012; Astor et al. 2013).
+Results are also being used to better interpret ocean conditions and climate in the geologic past in order to better predict the future.
+To learn more about this program, visit its website or refer to some of the publications listed below.

-My lab and Prof. M. Scranton's lab have focused on microbial dynamics, biogeochemistry and transformations of organic materials transported through the redoxcline (transition between oxic and anoxic waters).
-We are particularly keen to understand processes that control carbon cycling, such as chemoautotrophic production, within the redoxcline.
+My lab and Prof. M. Scranton's lab have focused on microbial dynamics, biogeochemistry and transformations of organic materials transported through redoxclines (transition between oxic and anoxic waters).
+We are particularly keen to understand processes that control carbon cycling, such as chemoautotrophic production.
 The reasons being that chemoautotrophic carbon fixation is quantitatively significant to the food web and processes occurring in this layer also control cycling of other globally-important elements, such as nitrogen and sulfur.
-Beyond being intrinsically fascinating, the Cariaco Basin serves as a model for other oxygen-impoverished water columns, which are becoming more widespread as human populations grow and climate changes.
 In addition to our times series program, my lab with colleagues from Woods Hole Oceanographic Institution added an NSF-sponsored Metagenomics and Metatranscriptomics project in 2013 to the CARIACO core program, focusing on how genes and transcripts from Bacteria, Archaea and Protists change with the geochemical seascape.
 In my lab, we combine traditional microbial ecological and geochemical measurements with modern molecular techniques, such as ssu rRNA libraries, terminal restriction fragment length polymorphism (T-RFLP), fluorescent in situ hybridization (FISH), and quantitative PCR of functional genes, to unravel the interplay between chemical gradients, elemental cycling and microbial population dynamics.
-Findings from Cariaco have broader application to other anoxic systems, such as the Black Sea, the Baltic and Mediterranean Deeps, Boundary Oxygen Minimum Zones, Gulf of Mexico "Dead Zone", Long Island Sound, fjords, and sediments.
+Beyond being intrinsically fascinating, the Cariaco Basin serves as a model for other oxygen-impoverished water columns (e.g., the Black Sea, Baltic and Mediterranean Deeps, Boundary Oxygen Minimum Zones, Gulf of Mexico "Dead Zone", Long Island Sound, and fjords), which are becoming more widespread geographically as human populations grow eutrophying their watersheds and as climate changes.

 Selected Recent Publications